 michael.church@usda.gov

-Mikey grew up skiing across Europe as a military dependent, and continued his love of the steep and icy skiing and working various mountains in northern Vermont until he moved to Montana in 2008.
-Mikey, who works in Recreation for the Lolo National Forest, began assisting IPAC with data collection in 2018.
-Mikey’s avalanche training consists of AAI Rec Avy 1 and 2, Rescue Fundamentals, and Profesional 1.
-Outside of work, Mikey can be seen chasing his 4 year old down the slopes, single track, rivers, and grocery aisles.
+Mikey grew up skiing in Europe as a military dependent and in Vermont before moving to Montana in 2008.
+Mikey’s day job is being the Trails Manager on the Plains/ Thompson Falls Ranger District on the Lolo National Forest.
+Mikey began assisting IPAC with data collection in 2018 and started forecasting for the Silver Valley – St. Regis Basins in 2021.
+Mikey’s avalanche training includes Pro 1 and 2, Pro SAR, and attended ISSW in 2023.
+Outside of work, Mikey is typically found chasing his 8-year-old son down the ski slopes, single track, rivers, and the grocery store aisles.

 Kevin Davis, Avalanche Forecaster Emeritus